Please enter your name, email and zip code below to sign up!

 Friday meal deliveries are available for local senior communities, homeless shelters and mobility impaired individuals residing in the city of Petoskey.
 Call (231) 347-3531 option 0 to be added to a delivery route.

-Dates: Held Monday-Friday after school until 6:00 PM when Petoskey Public Schools are in session (full day)
+Dates: Held Monday-Friday from 3:30 PM until 6:00 PM when Petoskey Public Schools are in session (full day)

 Transportation: Petoskey Public School students are delivered right to our building.
 Concord Academy Petoskey students are picked up at Concord.